MohammadAmini1998/Hangman/README.md

-<b style="font-size:40px;">Hangman Game in Python</b>
+<b style="font-size:80px;">Hangman Game in Python</b>

-This is a simple hangman game implemented in Python.
+<b style="font-size:40px;">This is a simple hangman game implemented in Python.</b>

 The game randomly selects a word from a predefined list and the user has to guess the word by inputting letters one at a time.
 The user is given a limited number of incorrect guesses before losing the game.

 How to Play
 Clone the repository to your local machine.